THE RIGHT CROSS TO TAKE UP DAILY (Part 2)

 Bearing the cross implies not being ashamed of Christ before anybody at any place or anytime.
 It is being a faithful witness and ambassador for Christ in the world.

-In spite of the threat to their lives, yet the early Disciples of Christ publicly identified with Christ, proclaiming His Lordship and propagating His teachings (Acts 4:1-21, 5:26-42).
+In spite of the threat to their lives, yet the early Disciples of Christ publicly identified with Christ, proclaiming His Lordship and propagating His teaching (Acts 4:1-21, 5:26-42).

 Although Nicodemus believed in the Lord Jesus, yet he could not be an ardent follower or a disciple of Christ because he was unwilling to take up his cross by identifying publicly and openly with the Lord Jesus Christ.